How to Make Money as a Music Producer

-Being a successful music producer in 2022 is similar, if not identical to being a successful entreprenuer
+Being a successful music producer is similar, if not identical to being a successful entreprenuer

 Not only do you need to have expertise in your field which requires a massive investment of time (and often times, money), but it's essentially required to have a credible online presence and a network of clientele in an ever-growing competitive landscape.

 Although, just because the barriers of entry to becoming a music producer have become almost non-existent in modern times and the skills needed to be professional are so high, doesn't mean that all hope is lost.

 In fact, with the elimination of these barriers have also come an assortment of new (and cost-free) opportunities that allow music producers to diversify their sources of revenue

 and gain more control over their brand than ever before.

 So without further ado, let's walk through 8 ways you can earn money as a music producer.

 OK, let's get the obvious one in here first.

 Success in this category will not come overnight.
 Sure, some producers have gotten lucky like the guy who sold the beat for "Panda" by Desiigner